 Creating Eco-Friendly & Sustainable Sites

-Landscape architects are trained to incorporate eco-friendly practices like utilizing native plants, implementing efficient irrigation systems, and designing with water conservation in mind.
-Landscape architects can also help reduce the environmental impact of building projects while carving out space that supports biodiversity and the local ecosystem.
-These sustainable practices can reduce long-term maintenance costs and promote environmentally friendly attitudes among business owners.
+Landscape architects are trained to incorporate eco-friendly practices into their designs.
+For example, they often use native plants, implementing efficient irrigation systems, and designing with water conservation in mind.
+In addition, landscape architects help reduce the environmental impact of building projects while carving out space that supports biodiversity and the local ecosystem.
+Over time, these sustainable practices can reduce long-term maintenance costs and promote environmentally friendly attitudes among business owners.

 Raleigh’s Capital Center reimagines the exterior amenity space by creating walkways and shaded spots for outdoor meetings and lunch breaks.